trigger/trigger/examples/normalizer/README.md

 There are a number of todos, the most signficiant is that I would like to return the ordered command output including commands that occur more than once (e.g. write mem).

 Here is the result of two executions against a set of three routers, one of which requires normalization and one of which is offline.
+There is a third execution where a specific router is specified on the command line.
+By default all routers in test-units.csv will be processed.

 ```
-johnf@triggertest:~/TriggerTest⟫ ./TriggerReactorlessNormalize.py
+1 johnf@triggertest:~/TriggerTest⟫ ./TriggerReactorlessNormalize.py
+Processing all sites
 Ping testing 3 devices (r1 r2 r3)
 Failed to ping host r3
 Processing responsive 2 devices (r1 r2)